JoaLampela/Portfolio/_posts/2023-07-05-hot-hands-furnace.md

 The game was made in under a month using Unity and Amazon Web Services.

-You can check out [Hot Hands Furnace][website]'s itch.io page for more information and a downloadable zip file of the game.
+You can check out Hot Hands Furnace's [itch.io page][website] for more information and a downloadable zip file of the game.

 [website]: https://hunnydragon.itch.io/hothandsfurnace